tman8667/Destiny2ArmorTool/README.md

 ## User Stories

 - As a user, I want to add a full set of armor pieces to see what the total stats are
-- As a user, I want to add multiple sets of armor to see the combinations of stat totals that they give
+- As a user, I want to add multiple sets of armor to compare their stat totals
-- As a user, I want to only see combinations that give >= 100 recovery
+- As a user, I want to only compare recovery and intellect stats
 - As a user, I want to clear all the armor pieces I've added once I'm done
 - As a user, I want to remove an armor piece if I've made a mistake in adding it